How to Contribute

 Steps for contributing

-We strongly encourage those owning or developing code to calculate any biodiversity variable or indicator to share it through BON in a Box.
-It is the whole point of the pipeline engine: have state of the art processing pipelines shared across the community, for the benefit of all.
-We recommend to follow such process:
+We strongly encourage those who have created or are developing code to calculate Essential Biodiversity Variables or indicators to share it through BON in a Box.
+The purpose of the modeling tool is to have state of the art processing pipelines shared across the community, for the benefit of all.
+We recommend following these steps:

 Identify a workflow that has a good potential of reuse among other organisations, and that can be mostly automated.

-Draw a high-level view of the pipeline that identifies each step.
+Draw a high-level view of the pipeline that identifies each step, the inputs and outputs, how the scripts are put together, and the format of the final results.

 Meet the BON in a Box team.
-We offer help to make sure that the steps are properly identified, leverage existing scripts, and identify places where the existing code would need to be modified.
+We will help design the pipeline, ensuring that each step is modular, identifying scripts that are already in the tool to avoid rewriting code, and finding places where the existing code would need to be modified.
 For example, using cloud-optimized approaches such as STAC and Parquet files instead of dowloading large files during the pipeline’s execution.

 Secure the resources.
+This could be the time of a graduate student or work study student.
 If applying for funding, include BON in a Box in your proposal as a tool.

 Make the necessary corrections.